UCD School of Medicine: Admissions and rankings

+National

 In 2020, of the five medical schools offering medical degrees to undergraduates in the Republic of Ireland, UCD had the highest required CAO points to gain entry, at 737.
 In 2021 points required for undergraduate entry into UCD Medicine rose from 737 to 743, tied with Trinity for the highest requirement.

 Likewise in 2022, UCD once again was tied with Trinity for highest required CAO points at 743, to study medicine in Ireland.
+In 2023 the points requirement for UCD medicine was 736, making it the second highest points requirement behind Trinity at 741.
+Once again in 2024, UCD medicine had the second highest points requirement at 735, only behind Trinity at 738.
+In 2025 the CAO points requirement for medicine rose to 738.

+International

-In the subject listed as "Medicine", the 2022 QS World University Rankings gave University College Dublin a ranking of 151–200.
-The US News 2022 "Best Global Universities for Clinical Medicine" rankings gave UCD a position of 228 among 1,000 schools scored, the highest among Irish schools.
+In the subject listed as "Medicine", the 2023 QS World University Rankings gave University College Dublin a ranking of 151–200 of 682 schools ranked.
+The following year UCD placed 167th among 720 schools ranked and 172nd among 850 schools in 2025.
+The US News 2024 "Best Global Universities for Clinical Medicine" rankings gave UCD a position of 216 among 1,000 schools scored.
+In the 2025 Times Higher Education World University Rankings UCD ranked 176–200 in the category "Medical and Health".

 For American applicants who wish to enter the four-year graduate entry medical program, the minimum GPA required from a completed undergraduate degree program is 3.0 and the MCAT must be a 503 or higher.